ska-telescope/icrar-leap-accelerate/docs/src/md/Build.md

 # Compiling from Source

 leap-accelerate compilation is compatible with g++ and clang++ on debian or ubuntu.
-Support for compiling on other operating systems is currently experimental.
+Support for macOS is currently experimental.

 ## Binaries